-Patrick has a wealth of experience within the broader BNP Group, having been involved within various BNP entities and subsidiaries since 2008.
+Patrick has a wealth of experience within the broader BNP Group, having been involved in various entities and subsidiaries since 2008.
 A specialist in business development and the management of profit centres, Patrick has been actively involved in a number of financial services mergers and has experience across more than 10 European countries.